-97. Benin noted that Norway had ratified a number of international conventions on human rights, including CRPD and OP-CAT, as follow up to the implementation received in 2009.
+97. Benin noted that Norway had ratified a number of international conventions on human rights, including CRPD and OP-CAT, in response to the recommendations received in 2009.

-98. Botswana noted efforts made to address discrimination against migrants and asylumseekers, but encouraged Norway to do more to prevent violence.
+98. Botswana noted efforts made to address discrimination against migrants and asylum seekers, but encouraged Norway to do more to prevent violence.
 It also noted that challenges remained in gender mainstreaming and in combating substance abuse by children and young people.